Videos of water being dumped on police officers create stir

 Ed Mullins, president of the Sergeants Benevolent Association, said there’s worry that the liquids in the buckets “could just as easily have been bleach, gasoline, or some other toxic substance.”

 Rudolph Giuliani, a lawyer for President Trump and former mayor of New York, also chimed in, telling Fox News that the dousings wouldn’t have happened “if we didn’t have a completely lazy mayor.”
 The morale of the officers who were involved, he added, “has been destroyed.”

-The NYPD has circulated a memo throughout the nation’s largest police department explaining that while verbal taunting doesn’t break the law, someone can be charged with harassment, disorderly conduct or other crimes “where an individual intentionally sprays or douses a member of service with water while performing their duties.”
+The NYPD has circulated a memo throughout the nation’s largest police department this week explaining that while verbal taunting doesn’t break the law, someone can be charged with harassment, disorderly conduct or other crimes “where an individual intentionally sprays or douses a member of service with water while performing their duties.”